smly/mjai.app/README.md

 ### Timeout

-When the `mjaisimulator.Simulator` instance creates an environment to run the submission file in docker, it specifies the `--platform linux/x86_64` option.
+When the `mjai.Simulator` instance creates an environment to run the submission file in docker, it specifies the `--platform linux/x86_64` option.
 If you want to run on a different architecture, you will have to emulate and run the container, which will be much slower.
 If you are debugging on an architecture other than `linux/x86_64`, you can avoid timeout errors by relaxing the timeout limit.
 Specify the `timeout` argument as follows.
 The `timeout` is set to 2.0 by default.

 ```py
 Simulator(submissions, logs_dir="./logs", timeout=10.0).run()